Introduction

 Home Remedies and Natural Care

-Nature has its own set of tools for softening lines:
+Nature has tools of softening lines:

-- Coconut Oil: Helps retain moisture
+- Coconut Oil: Keeps skin moisture.

-- Green Tea: Packed with antioxidants
+- Green Tea: full of antioxidants

-- Facial Massage: Improves circulation and muscle tone
+- Facial Massage: Enhances tone and circulation.

 Makeup Tips to Blur Fine Lines